mapme-initiative/mapme.biodiversity/paper/paper.md

 The development and maintenance of the \texttt{mapme.biodiversity} package have been funded by the KfW German Development Bank.
 The authors thank all users and contributors who provided feedback and suggestions that helped improve the package.

-# Conflict of interest
+# Conflicts of interest

 This software was developed through collaboration between KfW staff, contracted developers, and independent researchers.
-Darius A. Görgen, Zivan Karaman, and Andreas Petutschnig contributed to the development under KfW funding; Johannes Schielein is employed by KfW; and Florent Bédécarrats uses the package for research purposes.
-The authors declare that these roles did not influence the design, implementation, or presentation of the software.
+Darius A. Görgen, Zivan Karaman, and Andreas Petutschnig contributed to the development under KfW funding; Johannes Schielein is employed by KfW; and Florent Bédécarrats uses the package for research activities, some of which are funded by the KfW.
+The KfW supports the aforementioned software development and research activities as a part of its mandate from the German State to support environment protection and sustainable development in less privileged countries.
+In this framework, the KfW sponsors the development of tools and studies to further enhance knowledge, accountability and evaluation on results of the policies it finances.
+The authors declare that KfW support enabled their work on the \texttt{mapme.biodiversity} package and did not hinder in any way the accuracy, reliability or performance of this software, nor the objectivity with which it is presented in the present article.

 # References